 Transport security in the EU

-In order to maintain proper security levels cooperation with third countries is paramount.
-The Commission consolidates and strengthens security by working together with major international partners, exchanging experiences and best practices.
+As transport is international in nature it is important to ensure a coordinated EU approach to security standards being developed at ICAO (for aviation security) and IMO (for maritime security).
+This is complemented by cooperation with third countries on transport security The Commission consolidates and strengthens security by working together with major international partners, exchanging experiences and best practices.

-New technologies can really assist in developing smooth high-security systems for the future but without making the security checks too long and intense.
+New technologies can assist in developing smooth high-security systems for the future by reducing the duration and intensity of security checks.